We are in a digital-forward era for business.

-Your team needs a set of digital tools to leverage, but let’s focus on the one that can make or break you in these times: your website.
+To respond to this need, your team needs a set of digital tools.
+Let’s start with the one that can make or break you: your website.

 Do you find yourself in a situation where your website is working against you?

 Startups often find that their website makes them look too small, like they’re operating out of their garage.
 That’s cute and endearing—for a while.
-But that’s not the credible first impression you want prospective customers experiencing when they debate if they should write you a hefty check.
+But that’s not the credible first impression you want prospective customers to experience when debating if they should write you a hefty check.

-Scaleups may not have updated their website with today’s offerings.
-If you relied on in-person charisma to convey what you sell and why someone should buy it, that should be reflected on your site.
+Scaleups may not have updated their website with their current offerings.
+If you relied on in-person interactions to convey what you sell and why someone should buy it, that should be reflected on your site.

 Tech-enabled companies may experience a bigger roadblock here.
-If you sound and look outdated digitally, a few balances must to be checked before your website actually helps you make more sales.
+If you sound and look digitally outdated, you need to check a few balances before your website actually helps increase sales.

-All in all, don’t lose out on deals because your website doesn’t look credible.
+You shouldn’t lose deals because your website doesn’t look credible.
 Don’t make things harder for yourself by having an inaccurate set of offerings on display.
-Don’t look like it’s 1992.
-It’s 2020, the year to look, talk, and act like a digital-savvy company people want to do business with.
+As times change and your company evolves, your website should, too.

-Offering and Product Hierarchy: First and foremost, align your offerings with what your target market needs right now.
+Offering and Product Hierarchy: Align your offerings with what your target market needs right now.

 Positioning and Messaging: Then, update your messaging.
-The words you use to tell your story are much more important when you can’t rely on in-person tactics.
+The words you use to tell your story are much more important when they live on your website.
 Your key differentiators, benefits and value props may have changed.
-Be cohesive, consistent, and talk the talk.
+Be cohesive, consistent and talk the talk.

 Packaging: For some, but not all, repackaging your offerings may be a critical step to selling your products for the value they provide.